 Sponsors are key to solving lack of diversity

-Carl Kennedy, Partner at Katten Muchin Rosenman, says senior leaders in the derivatives industry should mentor and provide advancement opportunities to smart, bright people of color.
+Carl Kennedy, Partner at Katten Muchin Rosenman, says it is important for senior leaders in the derivatives industry to mentor and provide advancement opportunities to smart, bright people of color.

 The importance of ethnic minority representation

 Roger Chandler, Senior Sales Engineer, Europe at Eventus Systems, says more support and representation within companies and the industry is needed for young black people.

 On diversity issues, “we can’t just talk about change then do nothing”